dahilzen/choropy/README.md

 python choro.py -i data.csv -j shape.json
 ```

 Of course the files need to have a shared key so they can be merged.
-You need to specify this variable through out the process.
+You need to specify this variable throughout the process.

 ## To Do